The Objective of DBTH

-That’s where they have got in so very wrong.
+That’s where they have got it so very wrong.

 We are Dad 2.0.
 We are more than capable of changing a nappy, wiping away tears, investing our time into our offspring and having an equal hand in parenting.

-With that in mind, DBTH has published our own Dadifesto and aim to launch a full-scale riot on the doorstep of advertisers that continue to perpetuate the fraud and promote negative stereotypes of dads.
+With that in mind, DBTH has published our own Dadifesto.
+We aim to launch a full-scale riot on the doorstep of advertisers that continue to perpetuate the fraud and promote negative stereotypes of dads.

 DBTH is ready to take on the fight and give a voice to middle-aged, midnight marauders, the dancers, the DJ’s, the film buffs, the trainer fiends and the downright dishearten, the put-upon man of today.

 We share stories, anecdotes, features and interviews about Fatherhood, Film & Funk and Fashions that we want to watch, wear and talk about.